 Being a therapist who mainly uses cognitive behavioral therapy techniques, I typically start treatment for someone with anxiety by going over the basics or what I like to call, the Band-Aids.
 What I mean is, some of the technique do not help to get rid of anxiety but instead help to management it.
 While other techniques helped to change the wind your mind thinks, which in turn will diminish most, if not all, of your anxiety symptoms.
 I will teach clients about different relaxation techniques to help them calm down.
 Of the most popular relaxation techniques are deep breathing, focusing on your breath, visualization, meditation, and progressive relaxation.
 Once I see that client fully understands all of these different relaxation techniques, I then start to teach refocusing techniques.
 Refocusing techniques are basically what the name is, you will learn to refocus your mind.
 So instead of focusing on something that is worrying you, you instead will play a game on your phone, read a book, watch a movie, exercise, cook your favorite meal, or do any other hobby or interest that you have that will help you to not focus on your worry.
 The next phase of counseling, which is typically the longest phase, is learning to challenge your rational thoughts.
 In addition, it is also trying to get the client to believe a very hard fact: that worrying does not help the situation.
 Worrying, if anything, can make situations worse and make you feel worse.
 This is part of counseling is the core of what CBT is.
 We, who use these techniques, believe that if your perception on the situation changes, your behaviors will change.
 The most cliché example I can give you is if the glass is half-full or is the glass half empty.
 If you are thirsty and look at the glass and think that it is half full, you will most likely be happy.
 But if you are thirsty and look at it that the glass is half empty you will most likely be upset.

 Generalized anxiety disorder is something that is very treatable.
 Sometimes it can be treated solely by therapy and other times it may also require a little bit of medication from a psychiatrist.
 It is very important the clients find a therapist that is a good fit for them.
 But what is most important as a client’s willingness and desire to want to change.
-If a client finds a good therapist that they feel comfortable with and can trust and are committed to making a change in their life, they hopefully will start see relief.
-If you or someone you know is struggling with anxiety and would like to make an appointment, please use our contact form above.
+If you are committed to making a change in your life and are ready to begin anxiety therapy, know that relief is possible and you can begin your healing journey today!